NagayoshiKotaro-wakayama-u/PartialConvolution/README.md

 For example `python main.py KLPConv`.

 The following directory `experiment` is automatically created when you run this command.
-And the overall directory structure is as follows.
+And the overall directory structure is as follows. (dataSet must be prepared by you)
 ```
 PartialConvolution/
                  ┣ experiment/